Alejogb1/job-board/blog-data/how-can-i-identify-ecr-repositories-without-lifecycle-policies.md

 id: "how-can-i-identify-ecr-repositories-without-lifecycle-policies"
 ---

-Alright, let's tackle this.
-Identifying ecr repositories that are lacking lifecycle policies is something I've had to deal with more times than I'd like to recall.
+Alright,  Identifying ecr repositories that are lacking lifecycle policies is something I've had to deal with more times than I'd like to recall.
 It's a common oversight, especially as teams scale and deployments become more complex, and it often leads to bloated storage costs and unnecessary management overhead.
 I remember one project in particular, a large-scale microservices initiative, where we inadvertently amassed a huge number of untagged images; it was a cleanup nightmare that could have been easily avoided with proper lifecycle management from the start.

 From a technical standpoint, there isn’t a single direct command to flag repositories without a policy.
 Instead, we need to systematically interrogate each repository to determine its policy status.
 The core approach involves two key steps: first, enumerate all of the ecr repositories within the specified region and then, for each repository, check if a lifecycle policy is attached.
 If one isn’t, we know that repository is lacking the necessary governance.